Learn

 Pension drawdown lets you keep your money invested while taking an income as and when you need it.
 Your remaining pot continues to grow (or fall) depending on investment performance.

-This offers maximum flexibility you control how much you take and when.
+This offers flexibility because you control how much you take and when.
 But there is no guarantee your money will last as long as you need it to.
 Managing withdrawals carefully is critical.

 • Keep your pension pot invested and growing

-• No guarantee income lasts requires careful ongoing management
+• No guarantee income lasts.
+Careful ongoing management is needed

 Taking lump sums from your pension

 Alternatively, you can designate a portion of your pension into drawdown, take the tax-free cash upfront, and leave the rest invested.
-Timing matters significantly taking large sums in a single year can push you into a higher tax bracket.
+Timing matters: taking large sums in a single year can push you into a higher tax bracket.

 • 25% of each withdrawal is tax-free under UFPLS rules